eduOS/English_writing/awesome_materials_for_writing.md

   Another way of looking at America as a 'salad bowl' is because there are 'China Towns', 'Korea Towns', 'Little Ethiopia' to name a few.
   *

+1. about cause and effect

+1. about assumption